On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Introduction

-While RIP properties of generic i.i.d. matrices extend to the low-rank tensor case for various tensor ranks, this is not the situation for memory-efficient measurements.
-Consequently, it has been observed that popular iterative algorithms such as Iterative Hard Thresholding (IHT) do not work for low-rank tensor recovery from modewise measurements.
-So, typically, memory-efficient measurements are used within tasks and algorithms that do not require uniform control over the iterates (and where weaker guarantees for the norm preservation suffice), including \cite{iwen2021lower,haselby2023fast,sun2021tensor}.
-Another proposed workaround to get TensorRIP for Kronecker measurements was based on a partial reshaping of the tensor by flattening several modes together \cite{haselby2023modewise}.
+Here, we are interested in recovery of low-rank tensors under the standard notions of tensor rank, specifically, CP and HOSVD, from data-oblivious linear measurements.
+While RIP properties of generic i.i.d. matrices extend to the low-rank tensor case for various tensor ranks (e.g., \cite{rauhut2017low, grotheer2023iterative}), this is not the situation for memory-efficient measurements, such as Kronecker or face-splitting.
+So, typically, memory-efficient measurements are used within tasks and algorithms that do not require uniform control over the iterates (and where weaker guarantees for the norm preservation suffice).
+This includes multiple works on the recovery of low-HOSVD rank tensors from streaming and memory-efficient measurements, e.g., \cite{iwen2021lower,haselby2025fast,sun2021tensor, che2025efficient}.
+These works rely heavily on the structure of HOSVD decomposition (see \eqref{eq:hosvd} below) and show that the recovery is possible with high probability for a fixed (sampled) measurement matrix.
+In contrast, the uniform recovery guarantees -- such as those based on TensorRIP \revised{(see \cref{def:tensorrip} below)} -- allow for provably reusing the same measurement matrices for all low-rank tensors of interest.
+A proposed workaround to get TensorRIP for Kronecker measurements was based on a partial reshaping of the tensor by flattening several modes together \cite{haselby2023modewise}.
 Such a reshaping allowed the Tensor IHT algorithm to successfully recover tensors from memory-efficient measurements.
-However, the reshaping approach fails to give non-trivial results in an important case of a $3$-mode tensor, as the only option is to flatten all three modes together thus rendering the measurement to no longer be memory efficient.
-An important motivation for the current work is to give the first nontrivial IHT-like algorithm for $3$-d tensor low-rank recovery from memory-efficient measurements.
+However, the reshaping approach fails to give nontrivial results in an important case of a $3$-mode tensor, as the only option is to flatten all three modes together, thus rendering the measurement no longer memory efficient. \emph{An important motivation for the current work is to give the first nontrivial IHT-like algorithm for $3$-d tensor low-rank recovery from memory-efficient measurements.}

+In this work, we focus on the following questions: \emph{(1) To what extent are the geometry preservation properties of tensorial memory-efficient measurements weaker than those of the standard sub-Gaussian measurement matrices?
+(2) How can we efficiently run data-oblivious recovery procedures similar to the IHT algorithm for recovery from tensorial measurements?}